Feramance/qBitrr/README.md

 ## Reporting an Issue

 When reporting an issue, please ensure that log files are enabled while running qBitrr and attach them to the issue.
-Thank you
+Thank you.